islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

 To test, we profiled our app with 100,000 players.
 Below we have 3 results:

+- User CPU - The time the it took your application to process the request.
-- Total Time - a breakdown of the time it took the applicaiton to perform an individual action.
-Note: Elapsed time additionally accounts for network round-trip time.
+- System CPU - The time it took the operating system to process the request
-- SQL - the number of queries and the time to execute those queries.
+- Total CPU - This is the combination of the User + System CPU Time.
+- Elapsed - The time since the request; this include time for the network round-trip.
-- View - the time it took run all the functions associated with the view.
+- View Execution - The time it took run all the functions associated with the view.
+- SQL - The number of queries and the time to execute those queries.

 ## The Results